 Why Does It Matter?

-In today’s environment, preserving documents for business and historical purposes is not only a need, it is often the law.
+In today’s environment, preserving documents for business and historical purposes is not only a need, but it is also often the law.
 In many cases, retention of records is required for several decades.
 Additionally, some documents may have historical value to an organization.
-Documents and media that have become wet, moldy or have debris such as soot can be recovered.
-Often, these materials are highly secure and careful consideration must be taken to ensure that any company hired to handle records have proper security protocol in place.
+Documents and media that have become wet, moldy, or have debris such as soot can be recovered.
+Often, these materials are highly secure, and careful consideration must be taken to ensure that any company hired to handle records have proper security protocol in place.
 Such was the case when BMS CAT was hired to restore Top Secret documents damaged at an FBI facility during Hurricane Sandy.

-There are many reasons to clean documents off site.
+There are many reasons to clean documents off-site.
 Typically, documents are not the only thing damaged, and the facility housing the documents usually needs repairs and/or restoration.
 While this may seem cumbersome, it allows for several benefits.

 - Restoration and repairs can be performed freely without fear of further damaging documents or books.

-- Documents are in a secure facility while cleaning, including cameras, supervisors and dedicated staff.
+- Documents are in a secure facility while cleaning, including cameras, supervisors, and dedicated staff.